Jaysmito101/TerraForge3D/README.md

 ### No Limit on Resolution

 Most terrain generation applications limit you to a certain maximum resolution or only certain resolutions like (128, 256, ...) but not TerraForge3D!
 TerraForge3D Allows you to work with any resolution you can imagine of.

+### Dedicated Texture Baker

+Bake any node output, the heightmap, anything you want to a high quality texture!
+Bake a huge resulution texture at once or bake it in tiles!

+### Shader Nodes

+Like Blender, TerraForge3D has a shader node editor which lets you texture your terrain exactly how you want, exactly how you imagined it.
+You can also export the shader node setup into functional GLSL code for your own project!

+### Cross Platform

+One of the biggest benefits of Terraforge3D is that its cross platform!
+Also TerraForge3D is the only high end Procedural generator supported on linux!

+### Physically Based Renderer

+Preview your terrains in photo realistic quality!

 ### Advanced Node Editor